thorsten/phpMyFAQ/documentation/documentation.md

 **3.d.
 Upgrading phpMyFAQ 2.8.x**

-Updating phpMyFAQ 2.8.x is fairly simple.
+Updating an existing phpMyFAQ 2.8.x installation is fairly simple.
 Via FTP copy all new files from the phpMyFAQ package **except**:

 *   all files in the directory **config/**
 *   all files in the directory **assets/template/**